CSE2307SP26/project-vigneshmustafaporter/README.md

 1. A bank customer should be able to deposit into an existing account.
 (Shook)
 2. A bank customer should be able to withdraw from an account.
 (Vignesh)
 3. A bank customer should be able to check their account balance.
 (Vignesh)
 4. A bank customer should be able to view their transaction history for an account.
+(Mustafa)
 5. A bank customer should be able to create an additional account with the bank.
+(Mustafa)
 6. A bank customer should be able to close an existing account.
+(Birch)
 7. A bank customer should be able to transfer money from one account to another.
+(Birch)
 8. A bank adminstrator should be able to collect fees from existing accounts when necessary.
+(Porter)
 9. A bank adminstrator should be able to add an interest payment to an existing account when necessary.
+(Porter)

 ## What user stories do you intend to complete next iteration?